xchmwang/velocypack/VelocyPack.md

 give for each attribute name three possible positions and it is guaranteed that the attribute, if present in the object, resides in one of these three positions.

+Note that objects with a single subitem are always stored with the compact type 0x14 (see below).

 Example: the object `{"a": 12, "b": true, "c": "xyz"}` can have the hexdump: